Nicole-Van/Pet-Store-Scenario/README.md

 ## 1. What are all pets that are currently available, and what are their current prices?

-**Create two tables and insert data:** I wrote code in order to create a table and inserted mock data.
+**Create two tables and insert data:** I wrote code to create a table and inserted mock data.

 ![Code Pet Inner Join](Code_pets.jpg)
 ![Code Pet Data](Code_pet_data.jpg)